deanilvincent/ASP.NET-Core-FileUpload-with-VueJS-Axios/README.md

-# ASP.NET Core FileUpload with VueJS & Axios
+# ASP.NET Core FileUpload with Vue.JS & Axios

 This repository has package.json with installed Babel loader, webpack & npm.
 A simple file upload that supports multiple file upload.